 Good personal trainers are expert motivators.
 They realise that most people are not that keen on exercise and they understand the psychology behind driving people to reach their goals.
 They will have predefined behavioural strategies that they will implement to help to keep your motivation high throughout your program, from setting you mini-goals (so you stay focused) to calling and texting you regularly so that you keep your eyes on the prize.

 Whilst reality TV shows regularly portray personal trainers as nothing more than heartless drill sergeants, in reality good personal trainers can emphathise with what you’re going through and they know when to push you and also when to step back.
 Understanding the difference between when you’re just making excuses and when you really cannot do one more rep is a skill developed through experience.

 Finally personal trainers are fundamentally passionate about what they do.
 Without this passion they couldn’t do their job properly.
 It’s this passion that they hope to transfer to you.
 They do this by using their skills to make exercise fun, engaging and appealing and they have the skills to put together varied programs that will challenge you whilst keeping you interested all the way.

 Scientific evidence has shown that we are far more likely to adhere to our program of exercise with someone there to support, motivate and encourage us.
 There’s absolutely no doubt that a great trainer will keep you accountable, helping you to achieve your weight loss goals and develop the skills for life-long change.

-About the Author: Matthew Rowe is a Regional Personal Training Manager for MotivatePT - the largest personal trainer provider in the UK.
+About the Author: Matthew Rowe is a Regional Personal Training Manager for MotivatePT – the largest provider in the UK.
 The Company works with a wide range of customers to help them to achieve lasting weight loss and better health.
-Managing a team of personal trainers in Newcastle, Matthew overseas training and development, ensuring that each trainer attains the highest educational standard in their field.
+Managing a team of , Matthew overseas training and development, ensuring that each trainer attains the highest educational standard in their field.